 ADHD often has an onset age of 7, but this disorder can continue through teen years and well into adulthood.
 It’s estimated that ADHD affects 9 percent of American children between the ages of 13 and 18 and over 4 percent of adults.
 (1)

 According to the NIH’s National Institute of Mental Health, “the number of children being diagnosed with ADHD is increasing, but it is unclear why.”
-Most physicians and research indicate the increase in ADHD is directly linked to the food we eat.
+Most physicians and research indicate the increase in ADHD is directly linked to the food that children eat, how they sleep and even how they breath.

 Root Causes of ADD/ADHD